DO YOU SEE ME?

 I invested in running an ad in the newspaper, under personals, to advertise our ‘catering’ services.
 There was so much turmoil in our personal life, we fought daily over that stupid ad, things like the wording and the placement.
 Bankruptcy is not a happy time for most families, but that is for another story.
 This all happened before the internet and social media, we were broke and broken.

 We pretty much almost starved those first two years of feeding other people.. ironic I know.
-It was feast or famine and I almost gave up.. but you don’t really know me, and I am not a quitter.
-A brochure in the mail caught my attention and promised education for caterers, helping us make our businesses successful or your money back Guaranteed!
+It was feast or famine and I almost gave up.. but I am not a quitter.
+A brochure in the mail caught my attention and promised education for caterers, helping us make our businesses successful or your money back Guaranteed.

 We had no money, and I was on the verge of giving up this stupid idea of running a catering business.
 The Ex did the cooking and I did the booking.
 I looked after the ad in the paper, the paperwork, the banking, the bills.
 I made brochures and every goddam thing I could think of, to make this venture work!
 Engaging suppliers to give us credit after a bankruptcy was no easy task.